Satellite photos show Iran had another failed space launch

 Successful launches typically don’t damage rocket gantries because they are lowered prior to takeoff.
 Iran also usually immediately trumpets launches that reach space on its state-run television channels, and it has a history of not acknowledging failed attempts.

 Separate images from Planet Labs PBC suggest the attempted launch likely occurred sometime after Friday.
-Iran’s mission to the United Nations did not immediately respond to a request for comment, nor did the U.S. military.
+Iran’s mission to the United Nations did not respond to a request for comment.

+The U.S. military’s Space Command did not detect a launch over the weekend, said Army Lt.
+Col. César Santiago, a Pentagon spokesperson.
+That suggests the rocket never left the launch pad.

 The rocket involved appears to have been Iran’s Zuljanah satellite launch vehicle, said Jeffrey Lewis, an expert at the James Martin Center for Nonproliferation Studies at the Middlebury Institute of International Studies who first noticed the attempted launch with colleagues.